pauldmaschhoff/IT-Midterm-Project/markdown_two.md

 ### Pikes Peak
 ---
 In the summer of 2021, me and my family took a vacation to Colorado Springs, Colorado.
 It was very fun seeing mountains and peaks in the horizon in every direction that you looked.
-One of the activities we did while there was take the Cog Railway up to Pikes Peak.
+One of the activities we did was taking the Cog Railway up to Pikes Peak.
 For more information about Pikes Peak visit [here](https://www.visitcos.com/things-to-do/places-to-go/pikes-peak/).

 ### Other Activities
 ---